KentonWhite/ProjectTemplate/website/getting_started.markdown

 		load_libraries: on

 Second, we need to make sure that the `plyr` package will be loaded automatically when we run `load.project()`.
 To do that, we check that the value of the `libraries` configuration setting contains plyr.
-We see that it does list plyr, along with reshape, ggplot2 and stringr:
+We see that it does list plyr, along with reshape, ggplot2, stringr and lubridate:

-		libraries: reshape, plyr, ggplot2, stringr
+		libraries: reshape, plyr, ggplot2, stringr, lubridate

 After checking these settings, we know that we have the proper tools in place to compute aggregates.
 To make sure that this aggregation preprocessing step takes place as soon we run `load.project()`, we edit the `munge/01-A.R` script so that it contains the following two lines of code: